rohanhake98/rohanhake98/README.md

 ## 💬 Dev Quote

-> *"The first principle is that you must not fool yourself — and you are the easiest person to fool."*
+> *"The First Principle Is That You Must Not Fool Yourself — And You Are the Easiest Person to Fool."*
 > — **Richard P. Feynman**, *Surely You're Joking, Mr. Feynman!*

 ---

-⭐ **If my projects help you, feel free to star them!**
+⭐ **If My Projects Help You, Feel Free to Star Them!**